A new Collector app is available. For help with the new app, see Capture.

 - If you are adding a feature to a map where multiple types of features can be added, the Collect a new feature panel displays, prompting for the type of feature to collect.

-If you are working on a tablet, you do not have a Collect New tool on the toolbar.
+If you are working on an iPad, you do not have a Collect New tool on the toolbar.
 Instead, use the Collect a new feature panel on the right side of the screen.

 - If prompted, choose the type of feature to collect.
 If you are collecting a point, your current location is used as the initial location of the point.

 If you have many feature types to choose from, use the filter at the top of the panel to find the type you are creating.

 You can only collect feature types that are visible on the map.
 There are two things to check when a feature you expect to collect is not available to collect: the feature's layer visibility and the map scale.
 Use the Layers tool to change layer visibility.
 Expand the toolbar by selecting More to access the Layers tool.
 Zoom in or out on the map to change the current scale.